iBioGen/iBioGen/README.md

-## Command Line stand-alone version
+## Command Line standalone version
-The iBioGen package also exists as a stand-alone command line utility written in python.
+The iBioGen package also exists as a standalone command line utility written in python.
 The CLI provides a number of benefits including massive parallelization.

 ### Installation